Chicago tickets: how to buy safely (sports, concerts, comedy, theater)

 Quick answer

-- Start official: Begin with the venue or event’s official site, then follow their ticket link.
+- Start official: begin with the venue or event’s official site, then follow the official ticket link.

-- If it’s sold out: Use the sold out tickets playbook and compare verified resale totals after fees.
+- If it is sold out: use the sold out tickets playbook and compare verified resale totals after fees.

-- Avoid scams: Use the ticket scams checklist before you buy.
+- Avoid scams: use the ticket scams checklist before buying from anywhere unfamiliar.

 Start here